 Through its Global ID Services, Safran offers a wide range of civil applicant fingerprinting and criminal record check services in Canada.
 Fingerprint identification services are covered by offices in Calgary, Vancouver, Scarborough, Etobicoke, Ottawa, Niagara Falls, Montreal and Charlottetown.
 Safran also has more than 20 fingerprint services partner sites across 9 provinces and territories nationally.

 While Safran's success in Canada is largely based on our technological expertise, it also reflects the relations of mutual trust we have established with local partners.
 We provide seamless support to these companies, including their own research and innovation initiatives.

 We are working with CRIAQ on several large-scale R&D projects.
-In 2013, Safran teamed up with the "École Polytechnique" of Montréal and the Natural Sciences and Engineering Research Council of Canada (NSERC) to endow an industry chair for 3D woven composites for the aerospace industry.
-In addition, Safran is a stakeholder in the Consortium for Aerospace Research and Innovation in Canada (CARIC).
-It is also member of the Canadian Association of Defence and Security Industries (CADSI) and of the Helicopter Association of Canada (HAC), as well.
+In 2013, Safran teamed up with the École Polytechnique de Montréal and the Natural Sciences and Engineering Research Council of Canada (NSERC) to endow an industry chair for 3D woven composites for the aerospace industry.
+In addition, Safran is a member of the Canadian Association of Defense and Security Industries (CADSI) and the Helicopter Association of Canada (HAC).